2023 Solar Incentives Guide for Miami, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: You may be able to sign a net metering contract with your Miami utility company.
-This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then deduct this value from your utility bill each month.
+• Net Metering: You may be able to sign a net metering agreement with your Miami utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+They will then subtract this value from your monthly utility bill.

 Best Solar Financing